kaurshalpreet/Updated-Portfolio/README.md

 ---

 ## Getting Started
-This is 3 page HTML project consisting of index.html, portfolio.html & contact.html.
+This is 3 page HTML application consisting of index.html, portfolio.html & contact.html.
 Each page has a consistent navigation bar and a sticky footer.
 Each page has a link to navigate to other pages.
 This project utilizes bootstap classes for building html wireframe, container, rows, columns etc.

 ---